 But to make a long story short, Blake was able to capitalize off of the black in him and overcome “white privilege” to become the first pick in the 2009 NBA draft and then meet Peter Mehlman who drilled Blake with very serious questions such as “if Andrew Bynum calls and asked you to the Playboy mansion?”

-I’m sure Blake also asked why was he cursed with that horrible haircut throughout high school and college but thankfully those prayers were eventually answered when he made it to the NBA.
+I’m sure Blake also asked why was he cursed with that horrible haircut throughout high school and college.
+Thankfully, those prayers were eventually answered when he made it to the NBA.